Further industrial action has been announced at UK universities, including here at the University of Bristol.

 Students who experience disruption due to the industrial action are eligible to claim from the Industrial action reimbursement fund for costs incurred, for example childcare, subsistence and travel.

-However, with our union colleagues, we have made progress on issues like closing the gender pay gap and reducing casualisation in our workforce.
-We will also continue to support national negotiations to bring this issue to resolution.
+With our union colleagues, we have made progress on issues like closing the gender pay gap and reducing casualisation in our workforce.

 USS pension scheme